A person often meets his destiny on the road he took to avoid it.

 Gold and alternatives

-Presented visually, the pie chart below is a high-level view of the current asset allocation of the portfolio.
+Presented visually, the pie chart below is a high-level view of the current asset allocation of the full portfolio.

 Comments